 The University has established a deferred compensation plan as of July 1, 2018 (the "Deferred Compensation Plan").
 With each award, the University accrues for the payout over the vesting period including accrued interest at a rate of 5% per annum (each year).
-Participants vest in their accounts in accordance with the vesting schedule set forth in their participants agreements.
+Participants vest in their accounts in accordance with the vesting schedule set forth in their participation agreements.
 As amounts vest, the University will make distributions equal to the vested amounts to participants within 90 days of the end of the Plan Year (July 1-June 30) in which the vesting occurred.
 A participant who terminates employment prior to becoming vested will forfeit his or her account balance.
-For the years ended June 30, 2022 and 2021, the University expensed \$2,344 and \$3,669, respectively, for accrued deferred compensation.
+For the years ended June 30, 2023 and 2022, the University expensed \$2,848 and \$2,344, respectively, for accrued deferred compensation.